PeeranaStyle/simple-template-portfolio/README.md

-# Depa's Personal Portfolio 🖥️✨
+# PeeranaStyle's Personal Portfolio 🖥️✨

 A modern, interactive personal portfolio website built with React, TypeScript, and Tailwind CSS.
 Showcasing my journey as a developer passionate about clean design and efficient code.